SALT-Lab-Human-AI/project-check-point-1-NOODEIA/docs/report/FINAL_REPORT.md

 | Q9.
 I could learn on my own without needing help (higher better ↑) | 2.31 (1.991) | 5.44 (2.032) | 0.0019 | ** |
 | Q10.
 I learned new things quickly with this method (higher better ↑) | 3.00 (2.530) | 6.38 (0.885) | 0.0002 | ** |

 NOODEIA significantly outperformed traditional instruction on nine of ten measures at the stringent significance threshold (p < .01), with Q8 (personalization) reaching significance at the conventional threshold (p < .05).
-The consistency of these results across cognitively distinct constructs—spanning workload perception, usability, affective experience, and learning efficiency—indicates that NOODEIA's benefits reflect a comprehensive enhancement of the learning experience rather than isolated improvements in specific areas.
+The consistency of these results across cognitively distinct constructs, spanning workload perception, usability, affective experience, and learning efficiency, indicates that NOODEIA's benefits reflect a comprehensive enhancement of the learning experience rather than isolated improvements in specific areas.

 ### 6.2.3 Effect Magnitude Analysis

-#

 Table 2 presents the percentage change between conditions, quantifying the magnitude of improvement for each survey item.

-**\[INSERT TABLE: surveyResultsPercentageIncrease.png — OR use the data to create Table 2\]**

 **Table 2.** Percentage change in mean scores from baseline (traditional instruction) to proposed method (NOODEIA).
 Positive values indicate improvement; for Q3 (frustration), negative values indicate improvement as lower frustration is desirable.